Thermal activation drives a finite-size crossover from scale-free to runaway avalanches in amorphous solids: Avalanche statistics at controlled temperatures

 \subsection{Critical temperature $T_{c}$ for different system sizes}

 In a similar way as has been done in Sec.~\ref{sec:extremal_avalanches} to define $x_c$, in order to define a critical temperature $T_c$ we look at the distributions of $P(S)$ at different temperatures, e.g., Fig.~\ref{fig:thermal_avalanches} for $L=512$ and similarly for other system sizes in the Supp.
 Mat.~\cite{SM}.
 We find that, as we increase the temperature, we reach a value where the $P(S)$ cutoff essentially disappears, and, at larger $T$ the power-law not only lacks a cutoff but also develops a `peak'.
 The transition temperature at which this occurs can be defined for each system size and called $T_c(L)$.
-We obtain $T_c(L) \simeq [0.0035, 0.0042, 0.0040, 0.0034, 0.0029, 0.0025]$ for $L= [64, 128, 256, 512, 1024, 2048]$ (see also Table 1 in Supp.
-Mat.~\cite{SM}).
+We obtain $T_c(L) \simeq [0.0035, 0.0042, 0.0040, 0.0034, 0.0029, 0.0025]$ for $L= [64, 128, 256, 512, 1024, 2048]$ (see Table 1 in~\cite{SM}).

 Figure~\ref{fig:Tc_sizediff} shows the critical temperature $T_c(L)$ as a function of the system size $L$.
 After an initial increase (or plateau, considering the error bars\footnote{The uncertainty is computed from the separation between enclosing curves of temperatures below and above $T_c$ for which the $P(S)$ behavior clearly deviates from a power law.}), we observe that the critical temperature \textit{decreases} with $L$.
 The decay is consistent with a power law $T_{c}\propto L^{-\eta}$, with the value of $\eta$ around $\eta \simeq 0.23$, so $T_{c}\propto N^{-0.115}$.
+Of course, being $\eta$ a small exponent, a logarithmic decrease cannot be ruled out within error bars, yet the power-law decrease seems to be the case.
 The decay with system size is slow, but this is saying nevertheless that in the thermodynamic limit ($N\to \infty$) the critical temperature tends to zero ($T_c \to 0$), This suggests that in an infinite system even arbitrarily small temperatures may trigger system-spanning avalanches.
 As the size increases, the probability of activating new sites while an avalanche is running also increases.
 At some point there's a temperature at which on average the probability of activating new sites somewhere in the system (the `frequency' of plastic events of Takaha~\textit{et al.}\cite{TakahaPRE2025}) becomes very high, close to one, therefore sustaining runaway avalanches.
 Consequently, increasing the system size reduces the critical temperature.
-One should be cautious to interpret $T_c(L)$.
-Perhaps one should think it more as a finite-size instability scale rather than a sharp thermodynamic phase transition; yet it's effect points towards a solid-to-fluid change of behavior nonetheless.